mezidia/roadmap/.github/ISSUE_TEMPLATE/project-issue-template.md

 Describe what your project does in general.

 ### Intended Outcome
-Describe what result you can get from your project.
+Describe what your project will outcome in general.

 ### How will it work?
 Describe exactly how your project works.